Roland CR-78: Sounds and rhythms

 The CR-78's built-in rhythm sounds were a further development of those available on the earlier Roland Rhythm 33, 55 and 77 machines.

 The analog percussion voices consist of bass drum, snare drum, rim shot, hi-hat, cymbal, maracas, claves, cowbell, high bongo, low bongo, low conga, tambourine, guiro, and "metallic beat" (an accent that could be overlaid on the hi-hat voice).
 The CR-78 also has an accent control that increases the loudness of certain steps in a pattern.

 There are four patterns named "Rock" and two named "Disco".
 Other patterns are named "Waltz", "Shuffle", "Slow Rock", "Swing", "Foxtrot", "Tango", "Boogie", "Enka", "Bossa Nova", "Samba", "Mambo", "Chacha", "Beguine" and "Rhumba".
 Each pattern is available in two variations, labeled "A" and "B".
 It is possible to select more than one rhythm at a time, and also mute drum sounds from a pattern using the balance knob and dedicated cancel buttons.

-The CR-78 has been used in songs including "In the Air Tonight" by Phil Collins, "I Can't Go for That (No Can Do)" by Daryl Hall & John Oates, "Mad World" by Tears For Fears, and in live performances by Radiohead.
+The CR-78 has been used in songs including "In the Air Tonight" by Phil Collins, "I Can't Go for That (No Can Do)" by Daryl Hall & John Oates, "Mad World" by Tears For Fears, "Heart Of Glass" by "Blondie", and in live performances by Radiohead.